 -Kelliana Kali Ma

-Fire like all of the elements has both destructive and creative possibilities, which is important to understand the healing nature of fire, such as Veld fires and fires that ravish forests.
-Fire purifies.
+Fire has both destructive and creative potential, which is important to understand the healing nature of fire- it purifies.

 Draw on the energy of fire when you need qualities of courage, independence, and swift action.